The National Folk Festival takes place in Downtown Salisbury, from Route 13 to Route 50 and from Carroll Street to the Wicomico River.

 To reach the festival site guests are advised to use satellite parking (located in the lots across the street from the Wicomico Youth & Civic Center) and ride our FREE shuttles, which drop off ON site every 10 minutes.
 Alternately guests may use any of the parking lots listed below and enter the site on foot.

 (Satellite Parking & Free Shuttle)

-FREE parking and FREE shuttles are available from the Wicomico Youth & Civic Center for your convenience.
+FREE parking and FREE shuttles are available from the lots across the street from the Wicomico Youth & Civic Center for your convenience.
 The shuttle stop at the Festival will be located at Church Street and Mill Street.